Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asclepiadaceae >>> Asclepias linaria

 Sponsored Links:

-RANGE: Far western portions of the Sonoran Desert - ranging into the Mojave Desert of California.
-Ranges also into the Sonoran Desert regions of Baja California, Mexico.
+RANGE: Far northwestern and western portions of the Arizona Sonoran Desert - ranging into the Mojave Desert of California and also south into the Baja Peninsula.

-FLOWERS: Five-pointed, purplish-white flowers are arrayed in umbels.
+FLOWERS: Five-pointed, greenish to white flowers are arrayed in large, spherical umbels.

 SEEDS: Seeds covered with long silky hairs inside globose capsule.

-SHRUB: Long-lived plants may approach tree size of 2 to 3 m.
+SHRUB: Long-lived plants may approach tree size of 2 meters.

 UNARMED.